 - Call our main switchboard number

-- Visit reception in person.
+- Visit our Reception Desk in person

 We make every effort to keep appointment times but there may be occasions when they overrun.